Designing an Inbox & Form Experience

 With the research insights in mind, I began sketching and wireframing ideas to simplify the user experience.
 Early concepts was an inbox style screen that organized CSWs with clear tags and priority indicators, making urgent items stand out immediately.
 The intention was to move away from the scattered, reactive communication patterns of the old system and replace them with a tool that felt proactive, structured, and easy to act on.

-This is what the first set of lo-fi wireframes looked like.
+(This is what the first set of lo-fi wireframes started to looked like.)

-For the lo-fi wireframes, I focused on adjusting the spacing between tags and information.
+(For the lo-fi wireframes, I focused on layout, space between elements, and information.)

 Design System & Forms